RenderKit/embree/doc/src/compilation.md

 + `EMBREE_SYCL_SUPPORT`: Enables GPU support using SYCL.
 When this option is enabled you have to use some DPC++ compiler.
-Please see section [Linux DPC++ Compilation] and [Windows DPC++ Compilation] on supported DPC++ compilers.
+Please see section [Linux SYCL Compilation] and [Windows SYCL Compilation] on supported DPC++ compilers.
 This option is OFF by default.

-+ `EMBREE_SYCL_AOT_DEVICES`: Selects a list of Xe GPU devices for ahead of time (AOT) compilation of GPU code.
++ `EMBREE_SYCL_AOT_DEVICES`: Selects a list of GPU devices for ahead of time (AOT) compilation of device code.
 Possible values are either, "none" which enables only just in time (JIT) compilation, or specifying one of the Embree supported Xe GPUs for AOT compilation:

   * XE_HPG_CORE : Xe HPG devices
   * XE_HPC_CORE : Xe HPC devices

-  One can also specify multiple Xe devices separated by comma to compile ahead of time for multiple devices, e.g. "XE_HPG_CORE,XE_HP_CORE".
-When enabling AOT compilation for one or multiple Xe devices, JIT compilation will always additionally be enabled in case the code is started on a device no code is precompiled for.
+  One can also specify multiple devices separated by comma to compile ahead of time for multiple devices, e.g. "XE_HPG_CORE,XE_HP_CORE".
+When enabling AOT compilation for one or multiple devices, JIT compilation will always additionally be enabled in case the code is executed on a device no code is precompiled for.

   Execute "ocloc compile --help" for more details of possible devices